Laparoscopic Adjustable Gastric Band

 Copyright © Nucleus Medical Media, Inc.

 This surgery treats severe obesity.
-Doctors use a calculation called body mass index (BMI) to determine how overweight or obese you are.
+Body mass index (BMI) calculations are used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with: